iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 Increasing or decreasing the number of seats during a billing period will result in prorated amount calculation (see the next section for an example).

-For Enterprise plans, all invoice amounts are calculated based on the agreement between you and Iterative.
+For Teams and Enterprise plans, all invoice amounts are calculated based on the agreement between you and Iterative.

 ### How increasing or decreasing the number of seats affects price